The Spiritual Centre.co.uk

 Grape Seed (Vitis vinifera)

-Grape skins and seeds should be thoroughly dried before storage.
-Powders and oils must be kept in airtight containers away from light.
+Both skins and seeds should be thoroughly dried before storage and kept in airtight containers away from heat, light, and moisture.
+Grape seed oil should be stored in a cool, dark place.

 Ingredients: